Jambo-Dev/frontend_craft_project/README.md

 This project was designed to test your abilities to take a typical work product from a developer and execute the user interface as designed by a UX/UI specialist.

-Your goal is to use the existing Angular application code and modify the components HTML and CSS to meet or exceed the design mockup provided.
+Your goal is to use the existing Angular application code and modify the components HTML and Styling (CSS, LESS, SCSS) to meet or exceed the design mockup provided.

 ## Design Mockup